 When your blood glucose levels are elevated, it can negatively impact almost every major organ system in the body.
 The health complications this may cause are varied, and can include:

 - Kidney damage/failure

 Diabesity is caused by a breakdown of the homeostatic also known as the automatic balancing — systems that control our blood sugar and body weight.
 This homeostatic balancing system is commonly known as the setpoint.

 You see, the setpoint is that invisible force inside you that is conspiring to hold onto those dangerous extra pounds.
 This force has nothing to do with calories, points, or any other fad-dieting advice you’ve likely heard.
 This dieting advice failed you over and over and over again.
 Why?
 Because this business of counting calories and starvation dieting works against the setpoint.

-Your setpoint is the weight your body will try to maintain no matter what sort of “diet” you try.
+What is a setpoint weight?
+Your setpoint is the weight your body will try to maintain give or take 10 or 15 pounds no matter what sort of “diet” you try.
 The human body is a beautifully complex biological machine.
 Your brain, your digestive system, and your hormones all work together through a highly coordinated system to help stabilize your body weight and blood sugar—the same way they automatically stabilize your body temperature and blood pressure.

 The only way to lose weight and keep it off is to lower your setpoint.
 Working with your setpoint instead of against it is an empowering way of eating and living that will naturally fend off the effects of diabesity.

 An elevated setpoint occurs when the brain, gut, or hormones — or all three — are not able to do their jobs to control weight and blood sugar levels.